 Shorter University QEP Committee

 Dr. Angie O’Neal

-Chair of English, Modern Languages and Liberal Arts
+Chair, English, Modern Languages, and Liberal Arts

 Associate Professor of English

 Assistant Professor of Education

 Instructor of Music/Piano